 Mean score of companies in the Apparel Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2022, Ted Baker reported total carbon emissions of approximately 3,267,000 kg CO2e, comprising 318,000 kg CO2e from Scope 1, 2,194,000 kg CO2e from Scope 2, and 2,774,000 kg CO2e from Scope 3 emissions.
-This marked a significant increase in emissions compared to 2021, where total emissions were about 2,938,000 kg CO2e, with Scope 1 at 141,000 kg CO2e, Scope 2 at 797,000 kg CO2e, and Scope 3 at 2,600,000 kg CO2e.
-Ted Baker has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 90% by FY2030/31 from a FY2019/20 baseline.
-Additionally, the company targets a 46.2% reduction in absolute Scope 3 emissions within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. Overall, Ted Baker's emissions data and climate commitments reflect a proactive approach to addressing climate change within the textiles and apparel sector, with a focus on substantial reductions in greenhouse gas emissions across all scopes.
+In 2021, Ted Baker reported total carbon emissions of approximately 938,000 kg CO2e in the UK, comprising 141,000 kg CO2e from Scope 1 and 797,000 kg CO2e from Scope 2 emissions.
+Globally, their emissions were significantly higher, with Scope 1 emissions at 261,000 kg CO2e, Scope 2 emissions at about 1,328,000 kg CO2e (market-based), and Scope 3 emissions reaching approximately 2,600,000 kg CO2e.
+Ted Baker has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 90% by the fiscal year 2030/31, using the fiscal year 2019/20 as a baseline.
+Additionally, they plan to cut absolute Scope 3 emissions by 46.2% within the same timeframe.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. Overall, Ted Baker's climate strategy reflects a strong commitment to reducing their carbon footprint across all scopes of emissions, positioning them as a responsible player in the textiles and apparel sector.

 Access structured emissions data, company-specific emission factors, and source documents